tarunrazdan/thirdwatch-nodejs/docs/CreateAccountApi.md

-# ThirdwatchApi.CreateAccountApi
+# thirdwatch_api.CreateAccountApi

-All URIs are relative to *https://api.thirdwatch.ai/event*
+All URIs are relative to *https://localhost/event*

 Method | HTTP request | Description
 ------------- | ------------- | -------------